 Horses, for the record, are generally loaded facing forward (straight-in) or at a forward-facing angle (slant-load).
 Donkeys travel best when allowed to travel untied in a stock trailer or a slant-load trailer with the partitions removed.
 For reasons of their own, they apparently feel most comfortable when facing rearward.
 (Cue the a** backwards pun here!)

 6. Donkeys Are Surprisingly Strong

 Donkeys, though typically small, are disproportionately strong.
 A healthy, mature donkey can carry 25% of its own weight!
 This is why donkeys are the quintessential beasts of burden: They are, for their size, powerful creatures.
-They've contributed tremendously to the development of many nations by working in mines, toting packs, hauling freight, pulling carts, or carrying riders.
+They've contributed tremendously to the development of many nations by working in mines, toting packs, hauling freight, pulling carts, and carrying riders.